yugabyte/yugabyte-db/docs/content/latest/explore/indexes-constraints/covering-index-ysql.md

   </li>
 </ul>

-A covering index is an index that includes all those columns required by a query using the INCLUDE keyword.
+A covering index is an index that includes all those columns required by a query using the INCLUDE keyword; this also includes  those columns that would typically not be a part of an index.
+This index is an efficient way to perform [index-only](https://wiki.postgresql.org/wiki/Index-only_scans) scans where there is no necessity to scan the table and instead, just the index to satisfy certain queries.

 ## Syntax